Nina Dobrev Sensational Dance Moves In Underwear And Top At Bachelorette Party

 — Nina Dobrev News (@DobrevDailyNews) March 5, 2017

 In another video that has surfaced online, the 28-year-old beauty can be seen dancing on a yacht.
-Dobrev is dancing with her friend in just a top and underwear, showing off her perfect curves.
-She can also be seen stretching, showing off her moves and shaking her bootie.
+Dobrev is dancing with her friend in just a top and an underwear showing off her perfect curves.
+She can also be seen stretching, showing off her moves and shaking her booties.
 The actress seems to be carefree and enjoying her friend Hough’s bachelorette party the most.

 Nina Dobrev avec des amies au Mexique hier : pic.twitter.com/NDLLsMSAqC